-Using your hands gently press shredded coconut all around the sides of the cake.
-Decorate the top of cake with nasturtium blooms starting from the center.
+- Using your hands gently press shredded coconut all around the sides of the cake.
+Then decorate the top of cake with nasturtium blooms starting from the center.
 Place a flower at the center and then start adding blooms in circles around the center bloom.
 Do this by just sticking the stem of the blossoms into the cream cheese.

 Cook’s Notes: I noticed the cake looks the prettiest when the blooms are just sitting on the cake rather than pressing the bloom down into a flattened flower, which I did in some areas of the cake but realized it didn’t look as beautiful as the blooms that were floating gently on the cake.